KursatErcan/PathronusProject/README.md

 # PathronusProject
+Face recognition based login system.

-This project was done as a group assignment within the scope of software engineering course.
+Signment within the scope of software engineering course.
 Note: The project is not over, but I will complete it in my spare time.